Flag of Serbia: Modern flags

 After World War II, Yugoslavia was reformed into a socialist federal republic, composed of six republics, one of which was Serbia.
 Each republic was entitled to its own flag on the condition that it contained the socialist red star.
 The standardization of the flags of the Yugoslav Republics meant that the flag of SR Serbia was identical to that of SR Montenegro, as they continued the use of the tricolours of the Kingdom of Serbia and the Kingdom of Montenegro respectively.
 Following the breakup of Yugoslavia, Serbia initially continued using the flag of Serbia as a Yugoslav republic; the 1990 Constitution of Serbia stated that flag and coat of arms of Serbia can only be changed by the same procedure used to change the constitution itself, which required an absolute majority of voters to support it.
 The 1992 Serbian constitutional referendum asked the voters to choose between the flag with and without the star, with red star gaining the majority of votes, however not the absolute majority of voters.
 The red star was nonetheless removed from the flag in 1992 by a recommendation by the Serbian parliament; however, the coat of arms remained unchanged.
-In 2004, however, the government of Serbia issued a recommendation on flag and coat of arms use, that preferred using different symbols from the ones in the constitution.
-The 2006 Constitution of Serbia stated that state emblems would be regulated by law; the recommendation remained in use until 11 May 2009, when the actual flag law was enacted.
+In 2004, however, the National Assembly of Serbia issued a recommendation on use of the flag and coat of arms that preferred using different symbols from the ones in the constitution.
+The 2006 Constitution of Serbia sanctioned that national symbols would be regulated by law; the recommendation remained in use until 2009, when the actual Law on National Symbols was enacted.
 On 11 November 2010, a visual redesign of the coat of arms was enacted, which is currently used on the state flag.

-The Serbian flag is also popular with Serbs in the Republika Srpska, who usually prefer to fly it instead of the national flag of Bosnia and Herzegovina.
+The state flag of Serbia is also popular with Serbs in the Republika Srpska, who usually prefer to fly it instead of the national flag of Bosnia and Herzegovina.